 The Italian luxury liner Andrea Doria wasn't supposed to sink.
-She was engineered using lessons learned from the Titanic.
+After all, her designers had learned the lessons from the Titanic disaster.

-But on a calm summer day in peacetime, she sank off the Nantucket coast in the most shocking maritime disaster since the Titanic.
+But on a calm summer day in peacetime, she sank 60 nautical miles southeast of the Nantucket coast in the most shocking maritime disaster since the great ship went down in 1912.

 The Andrea Doria was equipped with radar, the latest technology.
 So was the ship that hit her.